gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 ## What

-A workflow for Teleport client tools (both tsh and tctl) to automatically stay up to date with the latest cloud-stable version of Teleport.
+Support for Teleport client tools (both tsh and tctl) to automatically stay up to date with the latest cloud-stable version of Teleport.

 ## Why